rustcoreutils/posixutils-rs/README.md

  - [ ] sh -- Volunteer starting point at https://github.com/rustcoreutils/posixutils-rs/tree/shell
  - [ ] talk (status: in progress)
  - [ ] timeout (status: in progress)

+## Installation

+These are "core" utilities of any operating system.
+Production packaging in the future will be done on a per-distro basis in a distro-specific way.

+As such, Dockerfiles, rpm and deb packaging is welcome, but currently considered a secondary priority to finishing, bugfixing and tuning the utilities.
+Packaging contributions are weclome...  if done right.

+The standard `cargo install` should work, for those interested in testing.
+Care should be taken with PATH to point to the correct `cp` or `mv`, when mixing with standard system utilities on an already-shipped operating system.

 ## Testing